melissa-gentry/melissa-gentry.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am an incoming Assistant Professor at the University of South Florida with interests in applied microeconomics, with a focus on disability and education.
+I am an Assistant Professor of Economics at the University of South Florida with interests in applied microeconomics, with a focus on disability and education.
 My research uses both quasi-experimental methods and field experiments.
 I graduated with my PhD from Texas A&M University in 2026 and I was a 2024-25 NBER Retirement and Disability Research Consortium Pre-doctoral Fellow.

 <br/><br/>

-My job market paper, which explores the impact of rideshare access on economic and social outcomes for disabled adults, can be found in the research tab above alongside publications and other works in progress.
+More information regarding my research and teaching, along with my CV, can be found via the tabs above.